Compliance

 Assumption #3 - “We have an internal compliance department to predict assessor judgment, why should we interact with the external assessors outside the assessment timeframe?”

 Reality: External and internal assessors exercise judgment that can’t be “predicted.”
 The purpose of an internal compliance team is to be the first line of defense and an advocate for the organization, not a catch-all function.
-In compliance management, a certain level of judgement is required.
-Internal and external compliance assessors have different responsibilities and answer to different governing bodies, which, in turn, affects their level of judgement.
+In compliance management, a certain level of judgment is required.
+Internal and external compliance assessors have different responsibilities and answer to different governing bodies, which, in turn, affects their level of judgment.

 Internal compliance teams are accountable to their organization’s board of directors and other business oversight bodies that focus on business priorities and the bottom line.